hfm/puppet-octopass/README.md

 * Dependencies that your module automatically installs.
 * Warnings or other important notices.

-### Setup Requirements **OPTIONAL**
+### Setup Requirements

-If your module requires anything extra before setting up (pluginsync enabled, another module, etc.), mention it here.
+The proxysql module requires the following puppet module:

-If your most recent release breaks compatibility or requires particular steps for upgrading, you might want to include an additional "Upgrading" section here.
+- [puppetlabs-stdlib](https://forge.puppet.com/puppetlabs/stdlib): version 4.6.x or newer

-### Beginning with octopass
+- [puppetlabs-apt](https://forge.puppet.com/puppetlabs/apt): version 4.x (only Debian-based distributions).

-The very basic steps needed for a user to get the module up and running.
-This can include setup steps, if necessary, or it can be an example of the most basic use of the module.
+note: puppetlabs-apt is soft dependencies.
+If you are installing on Debian systems, you will need to configure appropriate versions of this module.

 ## Usage